MA in Crusader Studies

 ‘Louis IX, Mamluks and Mongols’.
 This unit covers the Seventh Crusade (1248-54), the largest crusade of the thirteenth century, led by Saint Louis IX of France.
 We consider the recruitment and progress of this campaign through the engaging and observant text of the chivalric knight John of Joinville, as well as a variety of letters, narratives, songs and documents.
 We will examine the crusade’s seismic effect on the Muslim Near East; it was this momentous event that helped to propel the Mamluk dynasty to power in Egypt and, by coincidence, overlapped with the continued advance of the terrifying Mongol horsemen into Persia and Syria.
 We assess western Europeans’ attempts to gain some understanding of the Mongols through the compelling eye-witness narratives of Mendicant friars who journeyed into the unknown wastelands of the East in an attempt to convert the steppe-warriors to Christianity.

-Option courses include: ‘From the Origins of the Fourth Crusade to the Fall of Constantinople’.
+Option courses include: ‘Byzantium and the Fourth Crusade’.
 This examines the frequently troubled relationship between the Crusaders and Byzantium, a situation which culminated in the disastrous diversion of the Fourth Crusade and the tragic sacking of the greatest city in the Christian world in April 1204.

 Alternatively, ‘Women, the Crusades and Frontier Societies’ considers the roles of women in the crusading movement and the extent to which they could wield political power in the Latin East, most notably through the remarkable Queen Melisende (1131-52).